Here are our information-gathering and dissemination practices for several McDonogh School Web sites (http://mcdonogh.org/):

 When a student graduates, McDonogh continues to use and update contact information in conjunction with the Philanthropy Department.
 The enrollment information is updated, McDonogh collects enrollment information regarding our student’s choice of continuing education, if applicable, and the record is closed.
 If a student withdraws before graduation, enrollment information is updated, and thereafter, the record is closed.

 McDonogh keeps academic and basic identity information indefinitely for purposes of records provision should a student request it in the future.
 McDonogh also evaluates the value of information stored after a given period of time, and is currently evaluating best practices around data deletion.
 We intend to keep information only so long as it is needed, and once it no longer is needed, to delete it in a secure fashion.

 Families grant permission for McDonogh to collect this information when they inquire about admission, when they apply for admission, and when they matriculate.
 Parents and guardians can revoke permission for any data not critical to the fulfillment of a contract or data not critical to the provision of services at McDonogh.
-To revoke such permissions, please email the Chief Information Officer, who serves as our data officer.
+To revoke such permissions, please email the Director of Information Technology, who serves as our data officer.

 Families have a right to review nearly all the information described above, and to obtain much of it.
 Those rights are defined by the Child Online Privacy Protection Act (“COPPA”), the Maryland Personal Information Protection Act (“PIPA”), and in some cases, the General Data Protection Regulation (“GDPR”).
-If you wish to review or remove information that McDonogh collects, please email the Chief Information Officer, who serves as our data officer.
+If you wish to review or remove information that McDonogh collects, please email the Director of Information Technology, who serves as our data officer.

 This document is continually reviewed to ensure we are providing accurate, helpful information.
-If you find any information confusing, contradictory, or incorrect, please email the Chief Information Officer, who serves as our data officer.
+If you find any information confusing, contradictory, or incorrect, please email the Director of Information Technology, who serves as our data officer.
 We are happy to provide clarification, and are grateful to be alerted to erroneous information.